 Are the stories you hear about police officers true?
 Are they racist?
 Do they abuse power?
 Should we fear or respect them?
 Is the criticism fair?
-Ryan, a police officer in a large western city will tell you his perspective on the topic.
+Ryan, a police officer in a large western city, will tell you his perspective on the topic.

 Ryan is a blogger at Arrest Your Debt.
 Some of Ryan's writing is to help people get out of debt.
 And he's not afraid to tackle controversial issues like how participation trophies lead to financial failure.

 I met Ryan virtually as a part of a blogging community.
 We had several conversations about what it's like to be a police officer.
-As one who has worked in racial reconciliation ministry for close to three decades, I was keenly curious to get his perspective on the issue from his perspective as a police officer.
+As one who has worked in a racial reconciliation ministry for close to three decades, I was keenly curious to get his perspective on the issue from his perspective as a police officer.

 As the parent of a recovering heroin addict, I also wanted to know about his experience dealing with addiction as a police officer.
 He was kind enough to put himself out there to talk about both subjects.
 You will find Ryan brutally honest and open about both topics.